francoisrob/ATM/README.md

 # Desktop Banking Application

-This is a graphical desktop banking application built purely using the Python programming language
+A graphical desktop banking application built using the Python programming language